oracle-livelabs/pts/upgrade-to-23ai/lab2-autoupgrade/autoupgrade.md

 </tr></table>

 ## Task 1: Prepare Source databases ##
 We will use the preinstalled 19c databases for this exercise.
-Autoupgrade supports upgrading 19c and 21c databases to 23ai so we could have used an 21c database as well.
+Autoupgrade supports upgrading 19c and 21c databases to 23ai, so we could have used a 21c database as well.

 ### Open all Pluggable databases in container database BBB ###

 The autoupgrade and other scripts will only upgrade a pluggable database when it is open.
-First step is to make sure that in our CDBs BBB and CCC the pluggable database(s) are in open state.
+The first step is to make sure that in our CDBs BBB and CCC, the pluggable database(s) are in the open state.
 We do not have to do this for the AAA database as this database is a non-CDB environment and has been started by the dbstart script.

 1. Set the environment variable to database BBB and open all pluggable databases:

-    ```
+    ```text
     $ <copy>. oraenv</copy>
     ```
     ```